-UW will keep documentation to demonstrate compliance with the O&M Plan.
+The UW will keep documentation to demonstrate compliance with the O&M Plan.

-UW Facility Services has developed a stormwater system maintenance website to coordinated campus wide operations and maintenance efforts.
-This shared side allows access to plans, documents, maps, along with the means for field staff to conduct real-time inspections and notifications via hand-held devices.
-The UW will continue to update these administrative processes, and incorporate more established BMPs.
+UW Facilities has developed an internal stormwater system maintenance website to coordinate campus-wide operations and maintenance efforts.
+This shared site allows access to plans, documents, maps, along with the means for field staff to conduct real-time inspections and notifications via hand-held devices.
+The UW will continue to update these administrative processes and incorporate more established BMPs.

-UW has developed a Stormwater Pollution Prevention Plan (SWPPP) for the UW Corp Yard Facility heavy equipment maintenance and storage facility.
+The UW has developed a Stormwater Pollution Prevention Plan (SWPPP) for the UW Corp Yard Facility heavy equipment maintenance and storage facility.

-For more information about stormwater protection and other sustainability efforts, see the following sites:
+For more information about stormwater protection and other sustainability efforts, see the following websites: